 "The diesel locomotive was extensively damaged by the collision and subsequent fire, the cab at the No2 end, which was leading, was completely demolished and together with the boiler compartment behind it forced back against the engine room bulkhead.
 The main frames were broken and distorted and the engine and boiler room bulkheads damaged.
 The whole of the driving controls, electrical wiring and fittings at the No2 end were completely destroyed.
 Both the leading wheels of the locomotive and one pair on the rear bogie of the power car were derailed towards the cess, but a small portion of the twisted panelling from the locomotive cab extended foul of the Down line".

 The two crew on the locomotive were killed, several passengers in the rear power car were injured, actions by the guard may have helped to minimise the injuries here.
-Ten minutes after the impact fire broke out in the wreckage, the leading five cars were separated from the sixth and driven clear, it was about this time that the emegency services arrived.
-On the westbound (Down) line the 08.30 Edinburgh - Glasgow DMU appeared on the scene moments after the collision, sustaining minor scrape damage from the locomotive cab fouling the Down line.
-After drawing forward to Dullatur box to report the collision the DMU continued on its journey.
+Ten minutes after the impact fire broke out in the wreckage, the leading five cars were separated from the sixth and driven clear, it was about this time that the emergency services arrived.
+On the westbound (Down) line the 08.30 Edinburgh - Glasgow diesel multiple unit appeared on the scene moments after the collision, sustaining minor scrape damage from the locomotive cab fouling the Down line.
+After drawing forward to Dullatur box to report the collision the unit continued on its journey.
 The permanant way sustained only minor damage, once the wrecked vehicles had been towed away the lines was re-opened by early afternoon.
 Fire damaged blue & grey liveried SC79092 and the diesel locomotive were removed to Bonnybridge sidings, with the latter moving on to Eastfield on September 24th being withdrawn that same month.
-By early October the machine had reached Glasgow Works for stripping.
-This was the second of the Class 24's to be withdrawn, though it would linger in a heavily stripped state at Glasgow Works until finally broken up in March 1971.
+By early October the locomotive had reached Glasgow Works for stripping.
+This was the second Class 24 to be withdrawn, though it would linger in a heavily stripped state at Glasgow Works until finally broken up in March 1971.

 A treat for D5149 on September 19th was to take charge of a two coach special conveying ER Board members on an official visit to Lynemouth Colliery.
 The special ran from Newcastle and involved the use of NCB rails between Woodhorn & Lynemouth.